acidb/mobiscroll-docs/docs/angular/eventcalendar/api.md

 <Localizations />

 ## Methods
-These methods are actions that can be performed on mobiscroll instance.
+These methods are actions that can be performed on a component instance.

 <Methods />

 <div className="option-list-templates">

 ## Templates
-The display of Eventcalendar can be customized with different templating functions.
+The display of the Eventcalendar can be customized with different templating functions.

 <Slots />